Amed Rosario Player Props: Guardians vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is seventh in MLB with a collective 9.2 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings compiled by the Phillies pitching staff ranks eighth in the league.

-- The Phillies' 4.11 team ERA ranks 13th among all MLB pitching staffs.
+- The Phillies have the 12th-ranked team ERA across all MLB pitching staffs (4.08).

-- Phillies pitchers combine to give up the sixth-fewest home runs in baseball (105 total, 1.1 per game).
+- The Phillies give up the fourth-fewest home runs in baseball (105 total, 1.1 per game).

-- The righty last pitched on Sunday against the San Diego Padres, when he tossed seven innings, allowing three earned runs while giving up five hits.
+- His last appearance came on Tuesday against the Milwaukee Brewers, when the righty went 7 1/3 innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.